kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 ./bin/osx/kadenaclient.sh
 node3> server node0
 ```
-Initialize the chain (for the Payments performance demo) and read the intial balances.
+Initialize the chain (for the Payments performance demo) and create the global/non-private accounts.
-When initialized, the `cmd` is set to a single dollar transfer.
+A feature of the yaml loadfile format is to set the batch `cmd`; here it is set to
+transfer `1.00` between the demo accounts.

 ```
 node0> load payments/demo.yaml